apoorvpatne10/NEC-Demo/README.md

 # Visual Lip Reading NEC-Demo

 The repository contains a small subset of GRID CORPUS to see how code for preprocessing, training and prediction works.
+Just for demonstration purposes.

 ## Dataset Preprocessing
 Run mouth_extract.py in the MouthExtract directory.
 The code loads videos from the Video folder and saves each video as 75 mouth-crop frames.